taylorlapeyre/hn-clojure/README.md

 At the moment, everything is done in Clojure.
 I plan to add some Clojurescript for collapsing comments, etc.

-The website is _super slow_ because I am getting each story synchronously.
-Once I write the logic to get stories asynchronously, it will be exactly **100x faster.**
+The website is _super slow_ because I am waiting for every item to come back before rendering the page.
+This can be faster by rendering items on the front end as they come in via Reagent.

 ### Getting Up & Running